jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes I should also point out that these numbers are using bcrypt(8), where the default to Rodauth is to use bcrypt(10), which is 4 times harder to crack.
+.notes I should also point out that these numbers are for bcrypt(8), where Rodauth's default is bcrypt(10), which is 4 times harder to crack.

 <pre style="font-size: 36px; margin-top: 10px;"><code>set            |    # <sup>  </sup>  |  SHA1      | bcrypt<b>(8)</b>
 [a-z]{8}       | 2 * 10<sup>11</sup> | &lt;1 second  | 43 minutes